People

 Bark-fessor, Oreo, a brilliant mini-Aussie, serves as the lead investigator in the MINE Lab's Paw-tective Studies Department.
 His research interests include shepherding efficiency, treat economics, and zoomie dynamics under varying energy conditions.
 Oreo is currently working on a groundbreaking thesis titled, "The Art of Herding Humans: A Behavioral Study in Household Management."

-Post-dog-toral Researcher: Donna
+Post-dog-toral Researcher: Donna (RIP)

 Purr-graduate Fellow: Fletcher